robintrayler/collagen_demineralization/manuscript.md

 # Introduction {#sec:introduction}

 Extracting bone collagen for stable isotope analysis is one of the most common methods for inferring ecological information from modern and fossil animals [@clementz2012; @koch1994].
 Bone is a composite material, made of both mineral and organic components.
-The mineral component is primarily of hydroxylapatite [Ca~5~(PO~4~)~3~OH] with carbonate (CO~3~) substitutions in the phosphate and hydroxyl sites [@elliott2002].
+The mineral component is primarily of bioapatite [Ca~5~(PO~4~)~3~OH] with carbonate (CO~3~) substitutions in the phosphate and hydroxyl sites [@elliott2002].
 Dry bone is about 20 - 22wt% collagen which in turn is about 40% carbon and 15% nitrogen by weight[@ambrose1990; @vanklinken1999].
 Since collagen is relatively insoluble [@schwarcz1991] it persists in the fossil record for ~10^5^ years.
 Furthermore since the amino acid composition and elemental contents collagen are well understood and characterized [@ambrose1990; @szpak2011; @tuross1988; @tuross2002] it is reasonably straight forward to identify contaminants in collagen and remove them prior to analysis.

-Isolating bone collagen for stable isotope analysis is usually accomplished via reaction with hydrochloric acid (HCl) to dissolve the mineral component.
+Isolating collagen for stable isotope analysis is usually accomplished via reaction with hydrochloric acid (HCl) to dissolve the mineral component.
+HCl protonates the carbonate and phosphate groups of the hydroxylapatite structure to form carbonic and phosphoric acid [@hankermeyer2002] which can then be decanted, leaving behind the residual collagen.
 This is sometimes followed by rinsing with sodium hydroxide (NaOH) to remove lipid and humic acid contaminants [@ambrose1990; @pestle2010; @brown1988; @longin1971].
-HCl protonates the carbonate and phosphate groups of the hydroxylapatite structure to form carbonic and phosphoric acid [@hankermeyer2002] which can then be decanted, leaving behind the residual collagen.
 The rate of mineral dissolution strongly depends on the acid concentration, temperature, the particle size [@hankermeyer2002]and change one of these variable will inevitably lead to faster or slower mineral removal.
 Indeed, there is considerable variability in published methods for collagen extraction in reaction times, temperature, acid concentration, particle coarseness [@ambrose1990; @pestle2010].

-In this study we do not attempt to resolve the optimal conditions for collagen extraction *per se*.
-Instead, we focus only on evaluating one variable, the timing of mineral removal, while holding particle size, temperature, and acid concentration constant.
+In this study we do not attempt to resolve the optimal conditions for collagen extraction *per-se*, instead, we focus only on evaluating one variable, the timing of mineral removal, while holding particle size, temperature, and acid concentration constant.
 Our results provide a simple, viable method for extracting collagen from well preserved modern and fossil bone.
-Furthermore, our methods provide a framework for evaluating the the efficacy of other collagen extraction methods
+Furthermore, our methods provide a framework for evaluating the the efficacy of other collagen extraction methods at removing bone mineral under a variety of experimental conditions.

 # Background {#sec:background}